 Participants

-In this study, 379 schizophrenic patients, 124 schizophrenic and cannabis use disorder (CUD) patients (Dual group), 71 CUD without psychoses subjects (cannabis group), and 316 controls unrelated were analysed.
+In this study, 379 schizophrenic patients, 124 schizophrenic and cannabis use disorder (CUD) patients (Dual group), 71 CUD subjects without psychoses (cannabis group) and 316 controls who were not related to each other were analysed.
 Diagnoses were made according to DSM-IV-TR by clinical interview.
-Patients (outpatients and inpatients) were recruited from different hospitals in the Community of Madrid and Castilla-La Mancha.
-Cannabis users without psychosis were recruited from addiction centers or user associations in the Community of Madrid.
-Inclusion criteria were to be over 18 years of age, to be Spanish and Caucasian, and to sign the informed consent.
-Exclusion criteria were being themselves or having first-degree relatives of another ethnic origin, from countries other than Spain, presence of other mental disorders other than those studied, dependence on other drugs other than cannabis or tobacco, presenting organic brain pathology comorbid or other serious medical condition and refuse to participate or do not sign the informed consent.
-Patients with a diagnosis of other drug dependences other than cannabis or tobacco were excluded, although they were included if there was consumption without dependence criteria.
+The patients (outpatients and inpatients) were recruited from different hospitals in the Community of Madrid and Castilla-La Mancha.
+Cannabis users without psychosis were recruited from addiction centres or user associations in the Community of Madrid.
+Inclusion criteria were: being over 18 years of age, being Spanish and Caucasian, and signing the informed consent.
+Exclusion criteria were: being themselves or having first-degree relatives of another ethnic origin, from countries other than Spain, presence of mental disorders other than those being studied, dependence on drugs other than cannabis or tobacco, presenting comorbid organic brain pathology or other serious medical conditions and refusing to participate or failing to sign the informed consent.
+Patients with a diagnosis of dependence on drugs other than cannabis or tobacco were excluded, although subjects were included if they used drugs but were not dependent.

-The control population consisted of 316 individual volunteers who were unrelated to each other and were recruited from the Spanish population.
-Control group consisted of health and administrative personnel from the same health centres or companions of the patients.
-A clinical interview was carried out in all of them to exclude another psychiatric pathology.
+The control population consisted of 316 individual volunteers who were not related to each other and were recruited from the Spanish population.
+They were health and administrative personnel from the health centres attended by the patients and companions of the patients.
+A clinical interview was carried out on all of them to exclude other psychiatric pathologies.

 Assessment instruments

-Sociodemographic variables, personal and family history, and data related to substance use were obtained through a clinical interview.
+Sociodemographic variables, personal and family history and data related to substance use were obtained through a clinical interview.
 In addition, in that first interview psychotic symptomatology was assessed using the Positive and Negative Syndrome Scale (PANSS).

 PANSS Scale (Positive and Negative Syndrome Scale).
-The Positive and Negative Syndrome Scale, which was developed by Kay, Fiszbein and Opler (1987) and adapted to the Spanish version by Peralta and Cuesta (1994), is one of the most frequently used tools for assessing symptoms in schizophrenic patients.
-It is a hetero-administered scale which is completed based on a semi-structured interview that takes approximately 45 minutes to be completed.
+The Positive and Negative Syndrome Scale, developed by Kay, Fiszbein and Opler (1987), the Spanish version of which was created by Peralta and Cuesta (1994), is one of the most frequently used tools for assessing symptoms in schizophrenic patients.
+It is a clinician-administered scale that is completed based on a semi-structured interview, which takes approximately 45 minutes.
 In its original version, the PANSS consists of 30 items grouped into three factors: positive syndrome (which includes 7 items), negative syndrome (which also includes 7 items) and general psychopathology (which includes 16 items).
-In the current work, in addition to using the PANSS total score, we also used classical subscales (positive, negative and general psychopathology).
+In this study, in addition to using the PANSS total score, we also used the three subscales (positive, negative and general psychopathology).

 Study procedure

-Inpatients and outpatients treated at different mental-health centres University Hospital Fundación Alcorcón (Madrid), Ramón y Cajal Hospital (Madrid), Virgen de la Luz Hospital (Cuenca), University Hospital of Guadalajara, Nuestra Señora de La Paz Clinic (Madrid), who met inclusion and exclusion criteria and accepted participating in our study, were prospectively recruited and signed an informed consent.
-Cannabis dependent subjects were recruited from different Drug Treatment Centres at the Community of Madrid (Majadahonda, Alcorcón, Arganzuela, Vallecas, Latina).
+Inpatients and outpatients treated at different mental health centres (University Hospital Fundación Alcorcón (Madrid), Ramón y Cajal Hospital (Madrid), Virgen de la Luz Hospital (Cuenca), University Hospital of Guadalajara, Nuestra Señora de La Paz Clinic (Madrid)), who met the inclusion and exclusion criteria and were willing to participate in our study, were prospectively recruited and signed an informed consent.
+Cannabis dependent subjects were recruited from different Drug Treatment Centres in the Community of Madrid (Majadahonda, Alcorcón, Arganzuela, Vallecas, Latina).

-A total of 27 subjects were excluded because they refused participating in the study or signing the informed consent.
+A total of 27 subjects were excluded either because they refused to participate in the study or to sign the informed consent.

 DNA extraction and genotyping

-DNA was obtained from leukocytes present in peripheral anticoagulated with EDTA blood samples, using the Sambroock Method and the DNAeasy Blood & Tissue kit (Qiagen).
+DNA was obtained from leukocytes present in peripheral blood samples anticoagulated with EDTA, using the Sambrook Method and the DNAeasy Blood & Tissue kit (Qiagen).